rangsimanketkaew/Auto-NWChem/README.md

 Caveat!
 Note that the day I posted this script I was using NWChem version 6.6.
 Also it works for compiling of nwchem 6.8 too.

 ---
-**Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make call *nwchem* program by adding the absolute path of nwchem to $PATH using command
+**Optional: PATH SETTING.** Instead of running nwchem using its absolute path, you can make an aliase of NWChem program by adding the *nwchem* absolute path to $PATH using command
 ```
 export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH
 ```
-If you want to call nwchem automatically for next time of login, each user must make an environment path of nwchem by appending the following command to their personal *$HOME/.bashrc* file.
+To do this every time you login, each user must permanently append the above command to $PATH in *$HOME/.bashrc* file.
 ```
 echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> /home/$USER/.bashrc
 ```